created an LLM which captures group conversations as real-time images and diagrams

 1. ANALYZE USER INTENT:

-- If asking for a chart, graph, flow, or timeline -> output mode: "DIAGRAM".
+- Chart, graph, flow, or timeline -> output mode: "DIAGRAM"

 2. FOR DIAGRAMS (Mermaid):